igormironchik/qt-widgets-on-real-example/chapter01/reading.md

 No comments.

-Convertion from Magick::Image to QImage is simple as well.
+Conversion from Magick::Image to QImage is simple as well.

 ```
 QImage